llvm/llvm-project/clang/docs/analyzer/checkers.rst

 alpha.unix.cstring.NotNullTerminated (C)
 """"""""""""""""""""""""""""""""""""""""
-Check for arguments which are not null-terminated strings; applies to: ``strlen, strnlen, strcpy, strncpy, strcat, strncat``.
+Check for arguments which are not null-terminated strings; applies to: ``strlen, strnlen, strcpy, strncpy, strcat, strncat, wcslen, wcsnlen``.

 .. code-block:: c